Programs prepare the student to apply psychological theory and practice in a broad range of settings with diverse populations.

 66 semester hours

-School Psychology prepares students to meet the academic requirements for licensure as a Specialist in School Psychology (LSSP) through the Texas State Board of Examiners of Psychologists (TSBEP).
-Additional certificates for Assessment Specialty in Autism and Psychological Services for Spanish Speaking Populations (PSSSP) may also be obtained as specified below.
-The program prepares students to work with children and adolescents within the school environments where they will utilize a variety of methods including counseling, assessment, consultation and behavioral intervention techniques.
+School Psychology prepares students to meet the academic requirements for licensure as a Specialist in School Psychology (LSSP) through the Texas State Board of Examiners of Psychologists.
+The program prepares students to work with children and adolescents within the school environments where they utilize a variety of methods including counseling, assessment, consultation and behavioral intervention techniques.